If your relationship is failing, here’s why.

 If there was one thing you could do to heal your relationships, would you do it?
+Find out why your relationship may be failing, and how to fix it.

 I’m the kind of person who loves to understand the deeper reasons behind behavior, and I’ve spent most of my life learning about what creates loving or unloving relationships.
 In the 43 years I’ve been counseling couples, I’ve discovered that there really is one major cause of relationship problems—one issue that if you address and heal, changes everything.

-The one cause: self-abandonment.
+The one cause of failing relationships: self-abandonment.

 When you abandon yourself emotionally, physically, spiritually, financially, relationally and/or organizationally, you automatically make your partner responsible for you.
-Once you make another person responsible for your feelings of self-worth and well being, then you attempt to manipulate that person into loving you, approving of you and giving you what you want.
+Once you make another person responsible for your feelings of self-worth and well-being, then you attempt to manipulate that person into loving you, approving of you, and giving you what you want.
 The controlling behavior that results from self-abandonment creates huge relationship problems.

 Let’s look at the various forms of self-abandonment and how they result in relationship conflict and power struggles, or in distance and disconnection.